voytas75/KrakenExchange/README.md

 Future versions of the module will expand on this functionality, providing even more powerful tools for automating trading strategies and performing market analysis.
 You will be able to get ticker information for a specific asset pair, place buy and sell orders, get your trade history, and much more.
 The module also supports getting open orders and canceling orders, making it a comprehensive tool for managing your trades.

-[KrakenExchange](https://www.powershellgallery.com/packages/KrakenExchange) is designed to be flexible and customizable, allowing you to easily integrate it into your existing PowerShell scripts and automation workflows.
+KrakenExchange is designed to be flexible and customizable, allowing you to easily integrate it into your existing PowerShell scripts and automation workflows.
 Whether you're a seasoned trader or just getting started with cryptocurrency trading, this module provides a powerful toolset to help you succeed in the market.

 ## Installation

 Note: This PowerShell module is only compatible with **PowerShell version 7 and above**.
 If you are running an older version of PowerShell, you will need to upgrade to use this module.

 Install [KrakenExchange](https://www.powershellgallery.com/packages/KrakenExchange) module or download scripts from [releases](https://github.com/voytas75/KrakenExchangeAPI-PowerShell/releases).

-Installation:

 ```powershell
 Install-Module -Name KrakenExchange